 Student Achievement:Summarize the student achievement trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+What are the important trends and patterns that will support the identification of student, The percent of students on grade level on GMAS for ELA in 23-24 was 31.25% which was an increase from 22-23.
+Third grade lexile score for 23-24 was 56.14% which is lower than the 2025 target. teacher, and leader needs?